Online - Study Session: Noise - A Counter-MapStudy Session Tue 14 Apr, 6.30pm–8.30pm

 Due to concerns around COVID-19, this Study Session will be taking place via Zoom.
 Please use the booking button to register your interest.

 Study Sessions are informal and intimate discussion groups.
-Throughout 2020, our study-as-listening-sessions, Sonic Continuum, explore how sound and rhythm create forms of attunement between the self and the world.
+This season our study-as-listening-sessions expand on the new research strand Sonic Continuum, and explore how sound and rhythm create forms of attunement between the self and the world.
 Readings and discussions explore the sonic, the auditory and the aural spanning philosophy, history, politics, finance and biology.
 The sessions open out the ideas and themes of our research strand and ask: how can listening practices produce sociality?

 Although it is often thought of as unwanted or undesirable, noise is key to how we think about sound.
 By separating the concept of noise from sound, certain voices are amplified while others are silenced.
 As a concept, noise can evoke affective resonances, ethical problems, political questions and aesthetic strategies.
 In this study session, we use noise as a critical filter through which to think about auditory technocultures and touch on themes such as listening, aesthetic moralism and sonic normativity.

 Through an introductory talk, a range of audiovisual and written materials and discussion, this study session seeks to map out noise’s environmental, communicative, political and artistic echoes.

 Join one session or all.
 Booking is required as places are limited.